DeniaC5657/github-tutorial/README.md

 2. Type a short, memorable name for your repository.
 For example, "first-repo".
 3. Optionally, add a description of your repository.
 For example, "My first repository on GitHub." or "First Repo Code"
 4. Choose to make the repository either public or private.
+5. Select Initialize this repository with a README.
+6. Click Create repository.

+Congratulations!
+You've successfully created your first repository, and initialized it with a README file.

 ---
 ## Workflow & Commands